-Program review addresses questions such as:
+Program Review addresses questions such as:

-- What are we doing, why, how and how well on the program? - How high is the quality of the program? - How do we know? - How can the program be improved and the improvement sustained?
+- What are we doing, why, how and how well?

+- How high is the quality of the program?

+- How do we know?

+- How can the program be improved and the improvement sustained?

 It addresses major questions such as: